nimitmk7/connection-pool/README.md

 # swimming-pool

-A basic implementation of JDBC connection pool using MySQL DB
+A basic implementation of JDBC connection pool on MySQL DB

 To get the number of max connections your MySQL DB supports use command: